nexmo-community/dial-a-carol/README.md

 * Request
 * Flask

-Run the code on your web server (you'll need to modfy the code to include your server details) or run locally using Ngrok.
+Run the code on your web server (you'll need to modify the code to include your server details) or run locally using Ngrok.

 [Dial a Christmas Carol blog Post](https://www.nexmo.com/blog/2018/11/29/dial-a-christmas-carol-with-nexmo-and-python-dr/)